 The study will involve three exercises sessions per week, lasting approximately one hour each, for twelve weeks.
-These exercise sessions will occur at home.
-Prior to partaking in the home exercise programme you will partake in a number of training sessions in the dialysis unit to ensure you are happy you can complete each exercise competently and safely.
+These exercise sessions will occur during your dialysis session.
+You may also be asked to complete some exercises at home between your dialysis days.
 The intensity and rate of escalation will be individualised to each participant.
 You will be encouraged to perform all three sessions during the week but if you are unable to perform the exercise session for any reason let us know and when you will be able to restart the exercise sessions.
 We expect the best results for those that participate in the sessions most frequently.

+The sessions will take place at the dialysis unit in University Hospital Waterford and will be run by the staff there.
 We aim to recruit 32 individuals to the study in total.